Mrrvm/os_lusiadas_2/content/grounds.md

 In reference to Campgna on being "at the end of a certain historical era" (i.e. near the end of capitalism), [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
 In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open structure - a library - due to its hopeful plurality of voices, where future ones can craft new relations from.

-I intend on working on this as rhizomatically as I understand it over the next 3 to 4 years, while organically seeking to have more and more collaborators.
+I intend on working on this as rhizomatically as I understand it over the next 3 to 4 years, while organically seeking to have more and more collaborators, or other forms of input.

 [^found-bodies]: [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]